Stellarsarah16/Artparty.social/CONTRIBUTING.md

-# Contributing to StellarCollab
+# Contributing to Artparty.social

-Thank you for your interest in contributing to StellarCollab!
+Thank you for your interest in contributing to Artparty.social!
 We welcome contributions from the community and are excited to work with you.

 ## 📋 Table of Contents